-415 5 Conclusions
+5 Conclusions

-We reconstructed accumulation rates for the last 73 kyrs.
-Looking at both large- and small-scale accumulation gradients, we show that these have not changed significantly since the last glacial.
-Large-scale accumulation gradients will remain constant if moisture-bearing air mass trajectory interactions with surface topography do not vary.
-Small-scale accumulation variations are strongly controlled by SPWD and CPWD and therefore, if the pattern of high and low accumulations remains fixed over a long period of time, this requires consistent interactions between local surface slopes and prevailing winds over the last 73 kyrs, independent of whether the control comes from the bedrock topography and/or potential basal melting.
-This points to a spatially stationary and persistent accumulation pattern in the Dome C region over the last glacial, an important constraint for modeling efforts in the area, both for dating existing ice cores as well as for the prospecting of a 1.5 million-year-old ice core site.
+- 405 We reconstructed accumulation rates for the last 128 kyrs.
+Looking at both large- and small-scale accumulation gradients, we show that these have not changed significantly over the last glacial cycle.
+Large-scale accumulation gradients will remain constant if moisture-bearing air mass trajectories do not vary, which means that the topographic controls must remain unchanged.
+Small-scale accumulation variations are strongly controlled by SPWD and CPWD and therefore, if the pattern of high - 410 and low accumulations remains fixed over a long period of time, this requires consistent interactions between local surface slopes and prevailing winds over the last 128 kyrs, independent of whether the control comes from the bedrock topography and/or potential basal melting.
+Both suggest that the current surface topography of the Dome C region has not changed significantly over the last glacial cycle.
+This points to a stable position of the Dome C region and adjacent ice divides, an impor- - 415 tant constraint for modeling efforts in the area, both for dating existing ice cores as well as for the prospecting of a greater than 1 million-year-old ice core site.